EDGENortheastern/dan-m-dec22/README.md

 * User can switch the conversion by selecting the arrow in between the to and from box
 * A clickable button that displays the conversion amount

+**Reason for creating the app**

+Providing user with real-time excahgne rates is something that my worjplace desires as we currently have a day lag with our exchange rates, meaning that currency conversion calculations are always correct for the previous day.
+This app solves this problem and ensures that any currnecy conversion via this app will be highly accurate and in real-time.
+This can pose many benefits, some which include:
+* More efficiency due to real-time answers
+* More Accurate results as data comes from a real-time API and not a fixed daily value
+* Rely less on certain systems are liable to breaking
+* Less collaboration with people who provide us with daily rates
+* Use as a measure of accuracy for daily rates reporting

 # Deployed App